-Originally the first Olympic Village ever built surrounded by a small park scattered with ancient ruins and statues.
+Originally the first Olympic Village ever built, this building is surrounded by a small park scattered with ancient ruins and statues.

 Also known as the ‘Olympic Stadium’, it was built in the place of the ancient stadium and it hosted the first modern Olympic Games.
 We can see it from the hill but we can also enter if you wish (extra cost).